Chicken Biryani (1 serving(s)) and Engish Goat Curry (100 G)

 Stay Hydrated

-Drink plenty of water before and during your meal to help with digestion and blood sugar regulation.
+Drink water before and during your meal to help manage glucose levels.

 Find Glucose response for your favourite foods